nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 Both study areas were analyzed using Copernicus Data Space satellite imagery at an identical 5-meter spatial resolution.
 This consistent resolution is sufficient to identify individual buildings and street patterns while enabling efficient processing of the entire urban area.
 The Copernicus database provided high-quality, cloud-free optical imagery and corresponding SAR data for both locations, making them ideal candidates for our multi-modal analysis approach.
 The selection of these contrasting urban morphologies—one compact and monocentric, the other dispersed and polycentric—within the same national context provides an excellent test case for evaluating the effectiveness of our density gradient methodology for public transport assessment.

+In this study, we used building density as an input parameter, primarily due to its data availability – it might be reliably and efficiently extracted from satellite imaging, which offers wide coverage and regular updates.
+In contrast, population density data is often outdated, inconsistently collected, or unavailable for many regions, especially in rapidly growing urban areas.
+Furthermore, building density serves as a reasonable and accessible proxy for population density, as numerous studies have shown a strong statistical correlation between the two.
+Areas with high building density typically correspond to zones with higher concentrations of inhabitants, making it a practical substitute in spatial planning contexts.
+By using building density, we ensured a more scalable and reproducible approach to transport planning, especially in regions lacking detailed demographic data.
+This method also supports dynamic analysis as satellite imaging data can reflect urban development over time.

 The density gradient difference plots (Figure 5) reveal distinctive patterns that quantitatively confirm the qualitative observations of urban morphology evident in the satellite imagery.
-These differences have significant implications for public transport planning in each city which are revealed or more detaily analized in Figure 6.
+These differences have significant implications for public transport in each city which are revealed or more detaily analized in Figure 6.

 ![Regional analysis of density gradient differences](figure_6.jpg)

-_Figure 6: Regional analysis of urban density gradient differences: (a) Malbork with three distinct regions (left) and (b) Klodzko with three regions (right).
+*Figure 6: Regional analysis of urban density gradient differences: (a) Malbork with three distinct regions (left) and (b) Klodzko with three regions (right).
 Green background indicates uniform regions, and red background highlights highly variable regions.
-For Malbork, Region 1 (0-1.4 km) shows remarkable uniformity, while Regions 2 (1.4-4.9 km) and 3 (4.9-8.1 km) display increasing variability.
-For Klodzko, all regions—Region 1 (0-4 km), Region 2 (4-6.2 km), and Region 3 (6.2-8.4 km)—display significant variability with no uniform central region._
+For Malbork, Region 1 (0-1.41 km) shows remarkable uniformity, while Regions 2 (1.41-4.96 km) and 3 (4.96-8.10 km) display increasing variability.
+For Klodzko, all regions—Region 1 (0-1.70 km), Region 2 (1.70-4.65 km), and Region 3 (4.65-8.41 km)—display significant variability with no uniform central region.*

 Malbork's difference plot exhibits a remarkably uniform pattern extending approximately 1.4 km from the center (Region 1 in Figure 6a, highlighted in green), with minimal deviation from the regression model.
 This uniformity indicates a well-defined, coherent urban core with consistent density—a characteristic ideal for hub-based public transport systems.
-Beyond this 1.4 km radius, the plot begins to show a variable region (Region 2, 1.4-4.9 km) of multiple medium-height peaks, representing secondary density nodes at intermediate distances.
-At farther distances (Region 3, 4.9-8.1 km), the peaks demonstrate higher amplitude but wider spacing, indicating sparse but concentrated satellite developments.
+Beyond this 1.4 km radius, the plot begins to show a variable region (Region 2, 1.4-4.96 km) of multiple medium-height peaks, representing secondary density nodes at intermediate distances.
+At farther distances (Region 3, 4.96-8.1 km), the peaks demonstrate higher amplitude but wider spacing, indicating sparse but concentrated satellite developments.
 The entire variable region spans from 1.4 to 8.1 km, as clearly visualized in Figure 6a.
 This pattern aligns with Malbork's visual appearance in both optical and SAR imagery (Figures 2a, 2c), which shows a compact central area surrounded by distinct, separated development clusters.

 In contrast, Klodzko's difference plot shows perturbations throughout the entire urban extent, including areas proximal to the center.
 As illustrated in Figure 6b, Klodzko exhibits a completely variable pattern with no uniform region, with the variable region extending from 0 to 8.4 km.
-The analysis reveals three distinct regions: Region 1 (0-4 km), Region 2 (4-6.2 km), and Region 3 (6.2-8.4 km), all characterized by significant perturbations.
+The analysis reveals three distinct regions: Region 1 (0-1.7 km), Region 2 (1.7-4.65 km), and Region 3 (4.65-8.4 km), all characterized by significant perturbations.
 Both perturbation frequency and amplitude increase proportionally with distance from the identified centers.
 This pattern indicates a less centralized, more heterogeneously distributed urban structure with multiple density nodes of comparable significance.
 The consistent presence of peaks even near the nominal "center" suggests that Klodzko lacks a dominant central core, reflecting its development constraints imposed by valley topography.
 These observations are consistent with the optical and SAR imagery analysis (Figures 2b, 2d), which reveals a more dispersed urban pattern following topographical features.

 The gradient coefficient (α) values provide further quantitative evidence of the morphological differences between the two cities.
 Malbork's steeper gradient (α = -0.018/km) compared to Klodzko's more gradual decline (α = -0.013/km) confirms that Malbork has a more centralized urban structure with density decreasing more rapidly with distance from the center.
 This steeper gradient typically indicates urban forms that can more efficiently support traditional hub-and-spoke public transport networks [28, 29].